-2.15.9 House Sync Input Connectors
+2.16.9 Reference Input Connectors

-These BNC coaxial connectors, illustrated in the following figure, provide the interface for two house sync (analog only) signals (NTSC, PAL, 1080i, 1080P, and 720P only).
-Each house sync input is a pair of BNC connectors wired in parallel (1 and 3 are a pair; 2 and 4 are a pair).
+These BNC coaxial connectors, illustrated in the following figure, provide the interface for two pairs of house sync (analog only) signals (NTSC, PAL, 1080i, 1080P, and 720P only).
+The connects labeled "1" are a pair, and the connectors labeled "2" are a pair.
+Each pair can use any of the signals listed above.
+Each house sync input connector is a pair of BNC connectors wired in parallel.
 This allows the signal to be daisy-chained from one routing switcher to another.

-References 1 and 2 should be connected to the house sync source with coaxial cable and standard BNC connectors.
-Install 75Ω terminators on all unused connectors.
+Reference pairs 1 and 2 should be connected to the house sync source with coaxial cable and standard BNC connectors.
+Install 75 ohm terminators on all unused connectors.
 Do not allow these connectors to float.

 Figure 30.
-House Sync Input Connectors
+Reference Input Connectors

-2.15.10 Output Monitor Connectors
+2.16.10 Output Monitor Connectors

 These BNC coaxial connectors, illustrated in the following figure, provide the interface for evaluating the output signals.
 You will generally use these for quality assurance or troubleshooting.
 For example, you would use these to monitor the quality of a specific output signal.
-Make sure the Output strobe is set correctly before using this option (see page 9 for details).
+Make sure the Output strobe is set correctly before using this option (see page 13 for details).
 Install 75 ohm terminators on all unused connectors.
-Do not allow these connectors to float unterminated.
+Do not allow these connectors to float unterminated